 This concept of a time-value-$ based virtual currency is totally flexible.
 Specific types of interactive action codes (i.e. barcodes) are cheap, easy to construct, control, implement, adapt and maintain, such that almost anyone could do it.
 And this poses another big problem… who do you trust to implement a system such as this?
 It facilitates and permits multi-faceted hybrid combinations of digital technologies in order to build new currencies, regulated and decentralised… or not and tied to anything/nothing.
-Consequently, it may be fair to conclude that with the rise of Crypto currencies in general, the cat is out of the bag as to value... it's now a matter of whether we want to put the cat back?
+Consequently, it may be fair to conclude that with the rise of Crypto currencies in general, the cat is out of the bag as to value... it's whatever the currency owner says it is.

 Action code technologies, such as SmartGlyph, can be used as a virtual currency with transactions being easily conducted peer to peer, as was demonstrated in the videos above.
 This form of virtual currency could be linked to any sustainable asset of value, including time itself, i.e. 1 Glyph = 1 hour.
 We would now link or match that hour of value to the Gold standard of Time:Value and you can (should) now begin to identify the formulation of a hybrid, gold backed, time based economy… delivered virtually via a mobile device on a peer to peer platform that has the ability to be flexible and decentralised; or not and re-validated by blockchain if required.
 From thereon, the options are adequately versatile such that they can be arranged into any economic configuration that fits within the society or culture using the technology.